marvbloke/eMBee-BASIC/README.md

 Prerequisites
 -------------
 1: An ATMega328P or Arduino with at least 2k of RAM. i.e. Nano/UNO/Duemilanove/etc.
 2: A [CardKB keyboard](https://www.okdo.com/p/cardkb-mini-keyboard-unit-mega328p/?cm_mmc=UK-PLA-DS3A-_-google&&campaignid=11705773582&adgroupid=116689368627&network=g&device=m&product_partition_id=983775196933&product_id=2027611-gb&gclid=CjwKCAiAt9z-BRBCEiwA_bWv-H259FRGtjNEjpWTQtWl0V5uXgjzWPzhluYvt18KG0IBjgX63514HBoCl2YQAvD_BwE&gclsrc=aw.ds)
 3: An SSD1306 based OLED screen connected using SPI.
 Runs at 128x64 resolution in text mode.
 4: An Altoids tin to make it a truly portable device.
-I used an Adafruit PowerBoost 500 Basic to connect the Nano to 2 x AAA batteries for power.
+I use a PP3 9-volt battery connected to the ATMega328P via an LM7805 regulator.
 5: (Optional) A Piezoelectric buzzer for keyboard clicks and other sounds.
 6: (Optional) A external EEPROM (e.g. 24LC256 giving 32KB storage) lets you save more than one file.

 Getting Started